WP-MIP: An Artificial Intelligence, Hybrid, and Physically Based Model Intercomparison Project for Weather Prediction: Verification Strategy

 \section{Verification Strategy}

-The WP-MIP verification strategy extends well beyond the basic evaluations described above. \citet{Casati26} identify on nine themes that can be broadly categorized as focusing on different statistical evaluation archetypes (section~\ref{verif}\ref{tech}) or atmospheric phenomena (section~\ref{verif}\ref{features}).
-Many of the planned verification activities cut across multiple themes.
+The WP-MIP verification strategy extends well beyond the basic evaluations described above. \citet{Casati26} identify nine themes that can be broadly categorized as focusing on different statistical evaluation archetypes (section~\ref{verif}\ref{tech}) or atmospheric phenomena (section~\ref{verif}\ref{features}).
+Many of the planned verification activities cut across multiple themes, with coordination through an open task-tracking project \citep{WPMIPgithubverif26}.